Kerala

 Beypore Beach

-A leading port and boat-building industry and fishing harbor in ancient times, Beypore is situated at the origin of River Chaliyar.
-This ancient port was very popular among the West Asia merchants and is still famous among Arabs who purchase large boats here.
-One of the attractions here is the boat-building yard wherein the boat builders known as Khalasis create country crafts named Uru.
+Once a leading port, boat-building industry, and fishing harbor in ancient times, Beypore is situated at the mouth of the River Chaliyar.
+This ancient port was very popular among merchants from West Asia and is still famous among Arabs who purchase large boats here.
+One of the main attractions is the boat-building yard, where the boat builders, known as Khalasis, create country crafts called Uru.

 Bekal Beach